rails/tailwindcss-rails/README.md

 Then you can use yarn or npm to install the dependencies.

+### Rails Engines support

+If you have Rails Engines in your application that use Tailwind CSS and provide an `app/assets/tailwind/<engine_name>/application.css` file, entry point files will be created for each of them in `app/assets/builds/tailwind/<engine_name>.css` so they can be included in your host application's Tailwind CSS by adding `@import "../../assets/builds/tailwind/<engine_name>"` to your `app/assets/tailwind/application.css` file.

 ### Custom inputs or outputs

 If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

 ## Troubleshooting